 Postal applications only.
 All students apply through Informa, not through King's.
 The application form is attached to the web page accessible via the "apply here" link above.

 We aim to turn around applications within four weeks.
+If you are undertaking the 'read only' option, tuition fees are £3,900 (VAT exempt).
 There is an additional fee of £250 for courier services.

 PERSONAL STATEMENT & SUPPORTING INFORMATION

 Related programme student profile

 I chose King’s because I wanted to study at a prestigious European university.
 King’s scored very high on the rankings, especially for the programme that I was interested in.
 So far, I have found the high reputation and quality of the professors and the multicultural environment felt in every class I attend particularly attractive.
 My professors make a big effort to obtain and facilitate lots of useful material on the module being taught.

 Aside from my studies, I have been elected treasurer of the Postgraduate Law Society, which is proving to be an excellent networking opportunity.
 Thankfully King’s granted me an award to help cover my tuition fees and it has greatly helped my financial situation, especially while I’m living and studying in London.